 We have not included budgetary requirements.
-We expect that teams will use the funding provided to meet all of the expectations described for stage 1 with the initial funding provided.
+We expect that teams will use the funding provided to meet all of the project expectations.

 - May we use part of the $80,000 to cover travel for three team members to and from San Francisco?

-Yes, it is expected that the $80,000 in funding provided during Stage 1 will cover all travel costs.
+Yes, it is expected that the $80,000 in funding will cover all travel costs.